 After about half an hour of hiking through the dense undergrowth, our Ranger Guide found a family of chimpanzees high in the trees.
 And that’s where the funny travel story starts.

 Other tourists were also trekking in the jungle that day, and a small group was talking very loudly, disturbing the quiet of the forest.
-I don’t think the chimps liked them very much because they introduced themselves in a very cheeky way.

 Suddenly, there were squeals from the tourists as a waterfall started falling from above onto their heads.
 At least one of the chimps was peeing from the treetops and had aimed very well.